Headache after a car or truck accident, why do you get them

 - After the age 40, the risk factor gradually increases.

 Closed type head injuries are injuries with the cranium itself.
 These are injuries that are not apparent on the outside of your head, like a abrasion or a cut on your leg.
 This would be something you could not see.
 If you suspect you have something more than just a headache, you need to see your doctor right away.
 He can order an mri or cat scan to determine what type of closed head injury you might have and what he is going to do treat it.

 A MRI or CT scan of your head could show the following conditions

-- Look at malformed or injured blood vessels in the head
+- Its looks for blood vessels in the head that may be injured

 - Conditions in the brain such as swelling, inflammation, bleeding, and signs of injury